Real-time tree search with pessimistic scenarios: Real-time tree search for Pommerman

 \subsection{Tree search with pessimistic scenarios}

-In our approach, the tree search after a specified depth is performed under a deterministic and pessimistic scenario, which will be simply referred to as a deterministic scenario or a pessimistic scenario in the following.
+In our approach, the tree search after a specified depth is performed under a deterministic and pessimistic scenario, which will also be simply referred to as a deterministic scenario or a pessimistic scenario, depending on what feature of the scenario is more relevant in the context.
 Figure~\ref{fig:tree} shows an example.
 Here, the tree search is performed in a standard manner until the depth of 2.
 In this example, the branching factor is 2, and there are 4 nodes at the depth of 2.
 From each of these 4 nodes, ``tree search'' is continued until it reaches the depth of 5 by assuming a deterministic scenario.
 Because the scenario is deterministic, there are no branches after the depth of 2.

 One may also interpret our approach as evaluating the 4 leaves (at the depth of 2) on the basis of the deterministic scenario from the depth of 2 to the depth of 5, and our following discussion will be based on this interpretation.
-Our approach keeps the size of the search tree small, because there are branches only until a limited depth.
-At the same time, our approach can take into account far ahead in the future, because the leaves (at the limited depth) can be evaluated with a deterministic scenario that can be much longer than what would be possible with branches.
+Our approach keeps the size of the search tree small, because there are branches only until a limited depth $L$.
+At the same time, our approach can take into account the events that can occur far ahead in the future, because the leaves (nodes at depth $L$) can be evaluated with a deterministic scenario that can be much longer than what would be possible with branches.
 What differs from the rollout in MCTS is that we let the deterministic scenario be pessimistic, as we will discuss in Section~\ref{sec:tree:pessimistic}.

+More specifically, our approach performs standard tree search ({\it e.g.}, MCTS, exhaustive tree search, etc.) but on the search tree of a limited depth $L$, evaluating the leaves (nodes at the depth $L$) with pessimistic scenarios, and select the best action for the root node ({\it e.g.}, as is selected with minimax tree search or with multi-player tree search such as max$^n$ tree search \citep{maxn}, paranoid search algorithm \citep{paranoid}, and best-reply search \citep{BestReplySearch}).
+Namely, {\em our approach can use any tree search algorithms for multi-player games but limit the depth of the search tree at a given $L$ and evaluate the leaves with pessimistic scenarios}.
+One can choose the value of $L$ in consideration of real-time constraints.